Building a Web App to Talk with AI Using OpenAI's Realtime API

 connections[peer.id].on('message', (message) => {

-// Relay Realtime API server events directly to the client
+// Realtime API server events are returned to the client as is

 peer.send(message.toString());